Breeze/breeze.js.samples/node/ngDocCode/README.md

 ## How It Works

+The folders and files of most interest are:

+    /public
+        /app                  -- client app (empty for now)
+		/test                 -- all mocha tests (AKA "specs") /lib              -- helpers and test data
+            /server-specs     -- specs that require the data server ...spec.js        -- specs that don't call the data server index.html                -- mocha test page
+    server.js                 -- node server

 The tests (called "specs") are all in the `public/test` folder.

-We use **karma** to manage the tests.

 Specs are written with **mocha** (the testrunner), **chai** (using *expect* assertions), **sinon** (for mocking), and the **ngMidwayTester** (for angular tests that make AJAX calls to the server).

-Specs at the top level can pass without access to a running remote data server.
+Specs at the **`test`** folder level do not call the data server.
 Most of these tests are synchronous.

-Specs in the `server_specs` sub-folder are async "midway" tests that require  a running remote data server.
+Specs in the **`server_specs`** sub-folder are async "midway" tests that require a running data server.
 See the **["*Starting the Server*" section](#startServer)**.

-Files in the `lib` sub-folder define helpers and test data to facilitate testing.
+Files in the **`lib`** sub-folder define test data, app constants, and helpers for common test authoring tasks.
+All of this material is attached to the global namespace, **`appSpecHelper`**.
+Most specs reference the **`ash`** alias for this namespace.

-The helpers pile all of their material into the global namespace called `window.appSpecHelper`; **`window.ash`** is an alias for that namespace and most specs use this alias.

 ## Disable ng-inspector!